kenglwo/sa-assignment2/README.md

 If we use `NT` to represent the average number of manually-written tests that a student adds to each test suite, your total grade would be: Grade = ΣScore<sub>s</sub> * |`your NT` - `largest NT among classmates`| / |`smallest NT among classmates` - `largest NT among classmates`|

-**NOTE** We will run your refined test suites using our fault localization tool.
+**NOTE** We will run your refined test suites using our fault localization tool with `Ochiai` ranking function.
 So your score on task 2 will not be affected by the correctness of your implementation.

 ### Bonus Task (15%)